 Once the assessment has been graded, the student will navigate to their Assessments module, select the assessment, then select Review.
 The comment will be at the bottom of the rubric, and any comments left on individual descriptors will be indicated by a darkened comment bubble.

 ❓Is the student missing the Review button when they click on the assessment?
 That means the "Allow Post Grading Review" setting has not been enabled.
 Click here for more information.

-➡️ In the Points Gradebook
+➡️ In the Assessments Gradebook